gersteinlab/siglasso/README.md

 ```
 my_sigs <- siglasso(my_spectrum, ...)
 ```
-A useful thing is prior, you can pass a vector of the length of the number of signatures, with numbers between 0 (strong preference) and 1 (no preference).
+A useful thing is prior.
+Pass a vector of the length of the number of signatures, with numbers between 0 (strong preference, we recommend using a small number, e.g. 0.01, rather than 0) and 1 (no preference).
 We supply a prior file that we curated from COSMIC.

 ```
 data(cosmic_priors)